Rationale-Enhanced Decoding for Multi-modal Chain-of-Thought: Experiments

 \subsection{Intervention Analysis}

 We examine whether RED can overcome the issue of multi-modal CoT not being able to leverage rationale, as described in Section~\ref{sec:motivation}.
 We hypothesized that the performance should improve with higher-quality rationales and degrade with irrelevant ones.
 To evaluate this, we conduct intervention analysis using GPT-4~\cite{Achiam_2023_GPT4} generated rationales as the high-quality rationale, and the randomly swapped irrelevant rationales in the same way as Section~\ref{sec:motivation}.
 Table~\ref{tab:intervention} shows the results of this intervention analysis on GQA with CCoT, where \textbf{Self} denotes using the rationales generated from the backbone LVLM itself, \textbf{GPT-4} denotes using high-quality rationales generated by GPT-4, and \textbf{Random} denotes using irrelevant rationales swapped from other instances.
+Note that we used the same $\lambda$ tuned with the Self rationales across all cases.
 CCoT + RED with GPT-4 rationales greatly improved performance, Random rationales degraded it.
 The substantial performance gains observed with CCoT + RED using GPT-4 rationales, exceeding the CCoT counterparts, indicate that RED effectively leverages improved rationale content for multi-modal reasoning.
 These results indicate not only that RED can overcome the issue of conventional multi-modal CoT reasoning but also that RED offers some interpretability in the reasoning process, which is dependent on the rationale.